 8. The current proposal reflects the text that IWG SLR agreed by majority.

+Detailed technical explanations

-9. Detailed explanations concerning all modifications will be provided in a separate informal document.In paragraph 6.2.4.2., category of vehicles N2G (off-road) is added allowing a maximum height of 1,5m for installation of the dipped-beam headlamp in addition to the N3G category of vehicles.
+In paragraph 6.2.4.2., category of vehicles N2G (off-road) is added allowing a maximum height of 1,5m for installation of the dipped-beam headlamp in addition to the N3G category of vehicles.
 This is done in order to align with proposal for an amendment to the 04, 05 and 06 series of amendments of UN Regulation No. 48 (ECE/TRANS/WP.29/GRE/2020/3), submitted by the experts from the Russian Federation.

 Paragraph 6.2.6.1.1. provides the requirements for initial downward inclination, this paragraph has been rearranged to improve readability.
 An additional requirement is introduced to limit the initial downward vertical inclination to the value of -0.5 per cent or less.
 The goal is to take the tolerances which have to be considered during the Periodical Technical Inspection (PTI) of headlamps into account.
 This topic was addressed during SLR Ad-hoc meeting on “Headlamp levelling”, held in Bonn on 28th of November 2019 (meeting minutes Ad-hoc 04-Rev.1, based on presentation Ad-hoc 03).